 • Café visual presentation maintenance: dining room busing, cleaning of tables and chairs; service items & equipment maintenance;

-Education/Work Experience: High School or College preferred with at least one year of experience in food sales and service fields.
-Computer skills desired.
+Education/Work Experience: High School preferred.
+Experience in food and beverage service a plus.
+Basic computer skills desired.

 Skills and Abilities:

 • Excellent customer service skills within food services;

 • Excellent interpersonal skills;

 • Ability to successfully operate POS system and Food Service equipment;